Nikoresu/odin-recipes/README.md

 This is a simple project in order to show my basic skills of HTML, about lists, links, texts and other stuffs like that.

-I hope this demonstrate that I'm growing with this things.
+I hope this demonstrate that I'm growing up with this things.